-Companies calculate their pretax financial income according to GAAP rules in part to create uniform, or standardized, statements that give an accurate picture of the company's financial health, history and future prospects, for use by internal management, outside investors and other stakeholders.
+Companies calculate their pretax financial income, which is sometimes called book income, according to GAAP rules in part to create uniform, or standardized, statements that give an accurate picture of the company's financial health, history and future prospects, for use by internal management, outside investors and other stakeholders.
 The pretax financial income figure represents revenue minus expenses but is calculated in a way that includes and excludes specific items.
 You would see this number on a company's income statement before the tax rate is applied.

 Companies compile GAAP financial statements to make it easy to compare financial statements between different years for the same company, or to compare different companies to each other because all of the information is classified in the same, uniform manner.
 All publicly held companies must present their financials according to GAAP, and the vast majority of private companies choose to do so as well.

 Taxable income represents the amount of income after expenses that a company shows on its actual tax return.
 These financial results are calculated differently than the GAAP format, with certain inclusions and exclusions, due to the application of IRC rules instead of GAAP rules.
 This represents the tax accounting method, rather than the financial, also known as book or GAAP, accounting method.